Credit Card Fraud

 The good news is:

 With one simple phone call to The Mattern Law Firm, you can get expert representation for any and all of these charges.
-After over 30 years of combined experience working as a credit card fraud attorney in Los Angeles CA, we have handled many complex cases involving all kinds of alleged fraudulent activities and related charges.
+After over 20 years of experience working as a credit card fraud attorney in Los Angeles CA, we have handled many complex cases involving all kinds of alleged fraudulent activities and related charges.
 We can select and implement the right defense strategy to achieve a satisfying result in your case.